 Types of Funeral

-We have described below what we feel most people should expect from the different broad categories of funeral, but the most important thing to remember is that a funeral is personal, just because you call a funeral 'traditional' does not mean it is pre-decided what will happen.
+There are many different types of funeral to choose from when planning a service.
+We have described below what we feel most people should expect from the different broad categories of funeral, but the most important thing to remember is that a funeral is very personal.
+Just because you call a funeral 'traditional' does not mean it is pre-decided what will happen.
 Almost all funerals will draw on elements from all categories.

 Talk to us about what you want to include, and we can advise how this can be done, whether it be through music, slideshows or dance!

 This is where a religious minister leads the service, whether it be at a Church, the Crematorium, or any other venue.
 There is usually a basic fixed structure to the service, but still allows flexibility to personalise.
 It does not have to be a purely sad occasion, you can incorporated a celebration of the person's life into the service.